-Production and programming expense for 2010 increased 6% or \$3.1 million and was 2.8% of HSN's net sales, consistent with the prior year.
+Production and programming expense for 2011 increased 3%, or \$1.7 million, and was 2.9% of HSN's net sales, as compared to 2.8% in the prior year.
+The increase in expense is primarily due to an increase in compensation and employee-related costs, partially offset by a decrease in expense related to prior year marketing events.

-Production and programming expense for 2009 decreased 5% or \$3.1 million and was 2.8% of HSN's net sales compared to 3.1% in the prior year.
-The decline in production and programming costs is primarily due to a decrease in labor costs due to lower headcount.
+Production and programming expense for 2010 increased 6%, or \$3.1 million, and was 2.8% of HSN's net sales, consistent with the prior year.
+The increase in expense is primarily due to costs incurred for marketing events and an increase in compensation and employee-related costs.

-Depreciation
+Depreciation and Amortization